All entrances to Yellowstone National Park are temporarily closed due to 'extremely hazardous conditions' - KESQ

 “Turn around, don’t drown when encountering flooded roads,” the NWS cautioned those in vehicles.

-Mammoth, Osprey Falls, Indian Creek Campground and Lava Creek Campgrounds, all located in the park, are locations expected to experience floods, the NWS said.
+Mammoth, Osprey Falls, Indian Creek Campground and Lava Creek Campgrounds, all located in the park, are locations expected to experience floods, the weather service said.

+The Yellowstone River reached record-high levels Monday in the Montana towns of Corwin Springs and Livingston.

+At Corwin Springs, the river rose more than 5 feet on Monday morning, according to the National Oceanic and Atmospheric Administration river gauge data.
+The gauge reading was 13.85 feet on Monday afternoon, surpassing the historical high crest of 11.5 feet from 1918.

 The-CNN-Wire